seinecle/Plugins-for-Gephi/README.md

 ##6.
 Scientometrics Overlay Toolkit (2013)
 Overlays bibliographical references onto a map of science, a la [Loet Leydesdorf et al](http://www.leydesdorff.net/overlaytoolkit/).
 This plugin works but is not finalized.
 Not available on the Gephi Marketplace, but please do contact me if you'd need to use it.

+##7.
+Gephi Similarity Computer (2014)
+Creates a network based on the similarity between entities.
+Reads a csv file containing a list of entities with their features, and creates a network that is directly imported into Gephi.

 ###Citing any of these plugins in a publication